International Women’s Alliance – Europe in Solidarity with the Filipino People: Justice, Accountability, and the Fight Against Impunity

 Across Europe, the International Women’s Alliance stands in solidarity with the Filipino people in their continuing struggle for justice, accountability, and genuine democracy.

-We recall the long history of authoritarian rule and systemic plunder in the Philippines, most notably under Ferdinand Marcos Sr., whose regime amassed an estimated USD 5–30 billion in ill-gotten wealth, including at least USD 683 million recovered from Swiss bank accounts.
+Earlier this week, we commemorated EDSA 1, marking 40 years since the People Power Uprising, and the end of the 14 year dictatorship of Marcos Sr. We recall the long history of authoritarian rule and systemic plunder in the Philippines, the most vicious of which was under Ferdinand Marcos Sr., whose regime amassed an estimated USD 5–30 billion in ill-gotten wealth, including at least USD 683 million recovered from Swiss bank accounts.
 This legacy of corruption did not end—it evolved into a system where political dynasties, oligarchs, and elite interests continue to consolidate power while evading accountability.

 Today, this culture of impunity remains deeply entrenched.
 Under Ferdinand Marcos Jr., there has been no meaningful reckoning with past crimes, and corruption scandals involving billions in public funds continue to surface—resources that should serve the Filipino people but instead reinforce elite control.

-At the same time, we underscore the urgent importance of the ongoing proceedings at the International Criminal Court (ICC) concerning former President Rodrigo Duterte’s so-called “war on drugs.”
+This week in The Hague, Netherlands, our member organisations have been participating in the Bantay Katarungan week, as the ICC proceedings to confirm the charges against former president Rodrigo Duterte took place.
+We underscore the urgent importance of these ongoing proceedings ICC that hold the former President accountable for his crimes against the Filipino people through his so-called “war on drugs.”
 This campaign, widely documented as a war on the poor, resulted in thousands of extrajudicial killings, targeting the most vulnerable—urban poor communities, workers, and marginalized families.

 Evidence presented in international and domestic investigations, including reports of monetary incentives for killings, exposes a system where violence was normalized and lives reduced to transactions.